dex4er/docker-debian-asdf-terraform/README.md

 ## Stop Signal

-This container is intended to run Terraform then the stop signal is `SIGINT` so Terraform can do graceful shutdown.
+This container is intended to run Terraform then it's entrypoint propagates `SIGTERM` signal to all child processes so the Terraform can do a graceful shutdown.

 ## Tags